gohugoio/hugo/docs/content/extras/dynamiccontent.md

 ## Live reload

 There is no chance to trigger a [LiveReload](/extras/livereload/) when the content of an URL changes.
-But when a local JSON/CSV file changes then of course a live reload will be triggered.
+However when a local JSON/CSV file changes then a live reload will be triggered of course.
 Symlinks not supported.

-**URLs and Live reload**: If you change any local file and the live reload got trigger Hugo will either read the URL content from the cache or if you have disabled the cache Hugo will re-download the content.
+**URLs and Live reload**: If you change any local file and the live reload got triggered Hugo will either read the URL content from the cache or, if you have disabled the cache, Hugo will re-download the content.
-This can creates a huge traffic and also you may reach API limits quickly.
+This can create huge traffic and you may also reach API limits quickly.

-As downloading of content takes a while Hugo stops with processing your markdown files until the content has been downloaded.
+As downloading of content takes a while, Hugo stops with processing your markdown files until the content has been downloaded.

 ## Examples